This is how I conduct research. Consider it a continuation of the guidance provided in Curmudgeon.

 What to do with the data?

 I assume that something I find valuable must be valuable to others.
-This year I published all the vendors arranged by country and category in Security Yearbook 2020.
-It makes a convenient desk reference and early reports from CISOs tell me they are using it for vendor selection.
+In 2021 I published all the vendors arranged by country and category in Security Yearbook 2020.
+It is an indispensible desk reference and early reports from CISOs tell me they are using it for vendor selection.
 (And no, there is no ebook version.
 Every Kindle book I publish gets pirated.
 I am not going to give away a directory that I have worked on for years and invested tens of thousands of dollars to create.)

 With granular employment numbers for thousands of vendors which I have categorized I can now report on the growth or decline of any category.
 The market research report on cyber threat intelligence is just the beginning.
 I am starting on the Deception space next, followed by Remote Browser Isolation, two small but growing sectors with amazing technology.